Mayor angling for an NFL franchise and a Super Bowl in London

-The NFL is continuing to push for a presence in London, and the mayor is only to happy to have America’s most popular sport.
+The NFL is continuing to push for a presence in London, and the mayor is only too happy to have America’s most popular sport.

 London Mayor Sadiq Khan told Talksport that he’s eager to see the NFL expand its presence in his city, and he believes there could be a franchise based in London full-time, and a Super Bowl in London.